thinkful-ei-macaw/musicQuizApp/README.md

 - Cyndi Lauper
 - Billy Idol

-3. Which regal-sounding band topped the charts in 2008 with 'Sex on Fire?
+3. Which regal-sounding band topped the charts in 2008 with 'Sex on Fire'?
 - Lords of Acid
 - The Gypsy Kings
 - Kings Of Leon